Automatic Geometric Decomposition for Analytical Inverse Kinematics: Abstract

 \section{Abstract}

-Calculating the inverse kinematics (IK) is fundamental for motion planning in robotics.
+Calculating the inverse kinematics (IK) is a fundamental challenge in robotics.
 Compared to numerical or learning-based approaches, analytical IK provides higher efficiency and accuracy.
-However, existing analytical approaches require manual intervention, are ill-conditioned, or rely on time-consuming symbolic manipulation.
-In this paper, we propose a fast and stable method that enables automatic online derivation and computation of analytical inverse kinematics.
-Our approach is based on remodeling the kinematic chain of a manipulator to automatically decompose its IK into pre-solved geometric subproblems.
-We exploit intersecting and parallel joint axes to assign a given manipulator to a certain kinematic class and the corresponding subproblem decomposition.
-In numerical experiments, we demonstrate that our decomposition is orders of magnitudes faster in deriving the IK than existing tools that employ symbolic manipulation.
-Following this one-time derivation, our method matches and even surpasses baselines, such as IKFast, in terms of speed and accuracy during the online computation of explicit IK solutions.
-Finally, we provide a C++ toolbox with Python wrappers that, for the first time, enables plug-and-play analytical IK within less than a millisecond.
+However, existing analytical approaches are difficult to use in most applications, as they require human ingenuity in the derivation process, are numerically unstable, or rely on time-consuming symbolic manipulation.
+In contrast, we propose a method that, for the first time, enables an analytical IK derivation and computation in less than a millisecond in total.
+Our work is based on an automatic online decomposition of the IK into pre-solved, numerically stable subproblems via a kinematic classification of the respective manipulator.
+In numerical experiments, we demonstrate that our approach is orders of magnitude faster in deriving the IK than existing tools that employ symbolic manipulation.
+Following this one-time derivation, our method matches and often surpasses baselines, such as IKFast, in terms of speed and accuracy during the computation of explicit IK solutions.
+Finally, we provide an open-source C++ toolbox with Python wrappers that substantially reduces the entry barrier to using analytical IK in applications like rapid prototyping and kinematic robot design.